Milo Yiannopoulos comes to Cal Poly, protests ensue - Mustang News

 Welisch stood innocuously in the shadow of someone tall with a “Make America Great” hat behind her.
 She held a sign, “@CPRepublicans: Cash Me Ousside!
 How Bow Dah?”

-Milo Yiannopoulos’ speech at Alex and Faye Spanos Theatre was one of the many stops of his “Dangerous F*ggot” tour to different universities around the country.
-Cal Poly’s installment was hosted by Cal Poly’s Republican Club, and didn’t start until 6 p.m.
-But protesters were megaphone-ready more than two hours earlier.
+Milo Yiannopoulos’s speech at Alex and Faye Spanos Theatre was one of the many stops of his “Dangerous F*ggot” tour to different universities around the country.
+Cal Poly’s installment was hosted by Cal Poly’s Republican Club, didn’t start until 6 p.m.
+But, protesters were megaphone-ready more than two hours earlier.

 Welisch, a Cal Poly philosophy sophomore, stood in line in hopes of filling a spot that would represent that protests were going on outside Spanos Theatre.